 I also regularly teach graduate students reading for the MSt. in English Literature (650-1550), the interdisciplinary MSt. in Medieval Studies and the MPhil., and supervise doctoral candidates.

 I am a medievalist, with a focus on later-medieval religious, intellectual and literary history.
 I take a particular interest in the thought of medieval universities, including my own.
 Controversial writings in the field of religion, especially those affiliated to the thought of the famous Oxford theologian (later condemned as a heretic), John Wyclif, are a special area of interest.
-I also work on medieval literary theory, Older Scots poetry and, in recent years, on the history of scepticism.
+I collaborate regularly with colleagues who specialise in the intellectual history of other regions of later medieval Europe, in particular with those who study Prague and Vienna.
+I also work on medieval literary theory, Older Scots poetry and, in recent years, on the history of scepticism and probabilism.

 - Uncertain Knowledge: Scepticism, Relativism and Doubt in the Middle Ages, ed.
 Dallas G. Denery II, Kantik Ghosh and Nicolette Zeeman, Disputatio 14 (Turnhout, Brepols, 2014).